 Dealing With Your Grief

-If you find you are having a difficult time, there are many resources available to help with grief associated with pet loss.
+If you find you are having a difficult time, there are many resources available to help with the grief associated with pet loss.
 For young children, the following books can be helpful:

 I’ll Always Love You by Hans Wilhelm